Counting conjugacy classes in groups with contracting elements: Introduction

 \begin{cor} The prime conjugacy growth formula holds for closed geodesics on the cover of the moduli space associated with subgroups in mapping class groups on Teichm\"{u}ller space constructed in \cite{YANG10}. \end{cor}

-We remark that this corollary is not immediate by \ref{mainthm}.
+We remark that this corollary is not an immediate consequence of \ref{mainthm}.
 It requires an additional fact about the subgroups $\Gamma<Mod(S)$ at hand which is evident from the construction in \cite{YANG10}, namely that the Teichm\"{u}ller geodesic axis of any pseudo-Anosov $g\in \Gamma$ is contained within a bounded distance of an orbit of $\Gamma$.
 See Section 8 for more details.